 Some of the limitations are due to the SAR acquisition nature.
 Any significant modification of the low roughness condition of the water surface affects the LWE accuracy.
 The presence of ice/snow, strong wind and shallow waters causes that negative effect.
+Vegetation and high soil moisture along the shore line can also in some cases cause confusion.
 For example, in highly seasonal lakes ice/snow SAR images may be discarded for LWE generation since the uncertainty is higher.
 The presence of low backscatter land cover in the surroundings can also cause misclassification.
 Similarly, the averaging for speckle noise reduction can also introduce bias on the LWE estimation.